 Section X - A PEEK INTO THE FUTURE

 Q87.
-What are the upcoming new features in C# 8?
+What are the major new features in C# 8?

 Q88.
-What’s coming up in .NET Core and .NET Standard?
+How are .NET Core and .NET Standard evolving?